SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/dlp/dlp.md

 ## Establish policies to protect sensitive data
 <a name="dlp_establish"> </a>

 The data loss prevention features can help you identify and monitor many categories of sensitive information that you have defined within the conditions of your policies, such as private identification numbers or credit card numbers.
 You have the option of defining your own custom policies and mail flow rules, or you can use the DLP policy templates that are included in Exchange to get started quickly.
-A policy template is a model that includes a range of conditions, rules, and actions that you can choose from to create and save an actual DLP policy that will help you inspect messages.
+A  *policy template*  is a model that includes a range of conditions, rules, and actions that you can choose from to create and save an actual DLP policy that will help you inspect messages.
 For more information about the included policy templates, see [DLP Policy Templates Supplied in Exchange](http://technet.microsoft.com/library/7e1917ab-1920-4a52-97d1-7dfe2add6198.aspx).

 There are three different methods that you can use to implement DLP:

-1. **Apply an out-of-the-box template supplied in Exchange** The quickest way to start using DLP policies is to create and implement a new policy by using a template.
+- **Apply an out-of-the-box template supplied in Exchange**: The quickest way to start using DLP policies is to create and implement a new policy by using a template.
 This saves you the effort of building a new set of rules from nothing.
 You need to know what type of data you want to check for or which compliance regulation you are attempting to address.
 You also need to know your organization's expectations for processing this data.
 For more information, see [DLP Policy Templates Supplied in Exchange](http://technet.microsoft.com/library/7e1917ab-1920-4a52-97d1-7dfe2add6198.aspx) and [Create a DLP Policy From a Template](http://technet.microsoft.com/library/4432ef8b-6108-48d3-b2af-43ef5b40d2bc.aspx).

-2. **Import a pre-built policy file from outside your organization** You can import policies that were created by independent software vendors.
+- **Import a pre-built policy file from outside your organization**: You can import policies that were created by independent software vendors.
 In this way, you can extend the DLP solution to meet your business requirements.
 For more information, see [Policies from Microsoft Partners](http://technet.microsoft.com/library/0f95336e-b3ef-4041-9604-adf7b0b335fe.aspx), [Define Your Own DLP Templates and Information Types](http://technet.microsoft.com/library/f4622dba-3347-4758-b4a2-f01b043c908c.aspx), and [Import a DLP Policy From a File](http://technet.microsoft.com/library/83f49dbd-f9b1-498e-b548-1529c5e1ccdb.aspx).

-3. **Create a custom policy without any pre-existing conditions** Your enterprise may have its own requirements for monitoring certain types of data that's known to exist within a messaging system.
+- **Create a custom policy without any pre-existing conditions**: Your enterprise may have its own requirements for monitoring certain types of data that's known to exist within a messaging system.
 You can create a custom policy entirely on your own to find and act on your own unique message data.
 You need to know the requirements and constraints of the environment where the DLP policy will be enforced to create effective custom policies.
 For more information, see [Create a Custom DLP Policy](http://technet.microsoft.com/library/b3299a39-9663-41e4-b76e-9d2f7879d486.aspx).

 After you add a policy, you can review and change its rules, deactivate the policy, or remove it completely.
 For more information, see [Manage DLP Policies](http://technet.microsoft.com/library/ba81fabd-7f7f-4ef7-968f-ce851ada9d70.aspx).